KannonZenetism/zenetism-field-physics/structural-physics/SP05-time-memory-hypostatic-flow.md

 Centropic motion within an entropic universe is **acclivous** â€” it requires effort to move against the temporal slope.

-At the meta-cosmic level, the architecture structurally entails that every entropic temporal gradient is structurally entailed to pair with a centropic contra-gradient in a contra-universe, preserving global bidirectionality across the Biospiral.
+At the meta-cosmic level, the architecture structurally entails that every entropic temporal gradient pairs with a centropic contra-gradient in a contra-universe, preserving global bidirectionality across the Biospiral.

 ---